 It is the goal of Bellevue University to provide a secure, safe campus and work place for its students and employees.
-Students, faculty, and staff at Bellevue University who observe or are involved in any crime or incident on campus should report the incident to the Security Department as soon as possible by calling 402-557-5000, by using one of the blue phones in the parking lots located on campus, or by filling out the Incident Report form at http://www.bellevue.edu/footer/contact-us/incident-report.
+Students, faculty, and staff at Bellevue University who observe or are involved in any crime or incident on campus should report the incident to the Security Department as soon as possible by calling 402-557-5000, by using one of the blue phones in the parking lots located on campus, or in person at the Security Office in the Student Resource Center.
+Reports can be anonymous.